 Need some outfit inspiration?
 Head on over to my Pinterest Board for color combos and outfit ideas.

 There are so many places to shop.
 Here are a just a few recommendations.
-If you are in a hurry, there’s also Amazon and Target.
+If you are in a hurry, check my recommendations on Amazon.
 I share additional suggestions in my Wardrobe Inspire Guide, which you can get when you join my mailing list here.

 SEND ME MY FREE